JanJohansen/FlowCore/README.md

 # Start all services in development mode
 pnpm dev

-# Or use the batch file on Windows
+# Or use platform-specific startup scripts:
+# Windows
 start-dev.bat

+# Linux/macOS
+./start-dev.sh
 ```

 This will start: